ShoaibJalal/GithubUserFinder/README.md

 User can make a request to github api to search for other users.
 This app is using promises and callbacks plus "async and await". "fetch" is used to get the data from github api.

-To run the project, Download or clone it on your machine and open index.html on your browser.
+To run the project, https://shoaibjalal.github.io/GithubUserFinder/.

 <img src="img/screenshot.PNG" />